Last Updated on September 8, 2025 by PracticeCafe

-Do: Get Adequate Rest
+Do: Get Adequate Rest After Your Extraction

-A tooth extraction may not feel like a major procedure, but it’s still quite a surgery!
 It’s important to get ample rest and relaxation after your procedure to allow the extraction site to properly heal.
 It’s best to keep your head in an upright position as much as possible to prevent continuous blood flow and allow a clot to develop.

 Do: Allow the Extraction Area to Clot